stahljohnmark/whatsfordinner/README.md

 * WHEN I click on star
 * THEN save meal and drink to local storage

-* WHEN dbclick on star
+* WHEN double click on star
-* THEN remove that food or drink from favarit meal or drink
+* THEN remove that food or drink from favorite meal or drink

 * WHEN there is a meal or drink saved in local storage
-* THEN display star for favorit meals and drinks
+* THEN display star for favorite meals and drinks

-* WHEN click on favorit meals or drinks star
+* WHEN I click on favorite meals or drinks star
-* THEN display all favorits meals or drink
+* THEN display all favorites meals or drink

+## Languages & Frameworks
+* JavaScript
+* JQuery
+* HTML
+* CSS
+* Bulma

 ## Mock-Up
 * The following image shows the web application's appearance and functionality: